Victoria Ohuruogu

+She is the younger sister of Olympic, World and Commonwealth Games champion Christine Ohuruogu, and has seven other siblings.

 Career

-She trained with her sister Christine Ohuruogu.
 In March 2014, Victoria competed in the senior team relay alongside her sister Christine Ohuruogu at the World Athletics Indoor Championships in Sopot, Poland.

+In 2022, she became the British 400 metres champion after winning the title at the 2022 British Athletics Championships.

-At the 2022 World Athletics Championships in Eugene, Oregon, Ohuruogu won the bronze medal as a member of the women's 4 x 400 metres relay team.
+At the 2022 World Athletics Championships in Eugene, Oregon, Ohuruogu won the bronze medal as a member of the women's 4 × 400 metres relay team.
 At the 2022 European Championships, she was part of women's 4 x 400 m quartet than ran the second fastest time ever by a British women's team of 3:21.74.
+In July 2024, she was named in the Great Britain individual 400 metres and 4x400 metres relay squad for the 2024 Summer Olympics.
+The team won the bronze medal.